DevendraPratapYadav/gsoc18_RedHenLab/video_processing_pipeline/README.md

 --output_size : Size of aligned square face video

+## Output visualization details

+1. Face landmarks - selected green points displayed on face
+2. Eye gaze - red line directed according to gaze
+3. Head pose - blue cuboid showing head pose
+4. Person identity - number on top left corner of face. -1 if identity cannot be detected
+5. Speaker identification - green ')))' symbol appears if person is speaking
+6. Action Units - names of selected action units are displayed on right side of face when present (and face size is large enough to avoid clutter)
+7. Face detection - blue rectangle on face.
+Only displayed if features cannot be extracted using OpenFace, but face was detected.

+## Documentation

+Details about input/output format and files for each stage are provided in a document in `docs` folder.

+The intermediate output files from a stage can be used as input to any new stage/module which may be added to the pipeline.

 ## NOTE:
 1\.
 For face alignment with OpenFace, all video frames are extracted as .bmp files while processing.
 Keep sufficient free disk space for these files.